 Unity Singleton and static variables for Beginners

 Unity Singleton or Singleton in general is a globally accessible class with all its objects referring to a single instance at any given time.
-Now a Singleton can have multiple objects but any reference to the class at a given point from different scripts will be to one single instance.
+A Singleton can have multiple objects but any reference to the class at a given point from different scripts will be to one single instance.

 Unity singleton block diagram